Devolved Funding Calls

 - A researcher holding an academic position (e.g. lecturer, or equivalent) or a research fellow with an employment contract that ends beyond the end of the project end date.

-Project members can also include project managers, project officers, administrators and technical staff.
+Project teams can also include project managers, project officers, administrators and technical staff.

 There is no limit on the number of applications per organisation.